marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 ### Did you know?

-Generics in .NET was designed by Don Syme at Microsoft Research in Cambridge, who later created the functional programming language F#, which is based on OCaml.
-Generics was incorporated in the F# language.
+Generics in .NET was designed by [Don Syme](https://en.wikipedia.org/wiki/Don_Syme) at Microsoft Research in Cambridge, who later created the [F#](https://en.wikipedia.org/wiki/F_Sharp_(programming_language)) functional programming language, which was based on OCaml.
+Generics in .NET was important to the development of F#.

-The current lead designer for C#, Mads Torgersen was involved in Java when they introduced their version of generics.
+The current lead designer for C#, [Mads Torgersen](https://www.linkedin.com/in/madst/) was involved in Java when they developed their version of generics.

 <h2 id="section-12">Expression Trees</h2>